dimforge/ncollide/docs/mesh_generation.md

 | `uvs`     | The vertex texture coordinates.      |
 | `indices` | The triangles vertices index buffer. |

 The index buffer may take two forms.
-In its `procedural::UnifiedIndexBuffer` form, the index of a triangle vertex is the same as the index identifying its normal and uvs.
+In its `UnifiedIndexBuffer` form, the index of a triangle vertex is the same as the index identifying its normal and texture coordinates.
 This implies that the coordinate, normals and texture coordinate buffers should have the same size.
-While not very memory-efficient, this is the required representation for renderers based on e.g. OpenGL.
-In the following figure, each disc corresponds to one index (i.e. one integer):
+While not very memory-efficient, this is the required representation for renderers based on, e.g., OpenGL.
+In the following figure, each disc corresponds to one index (i.e. one integer) and each square to one buffer element:

 ![Unified index buffer](../img/unified_index_buffer.svg)

-In its `procedural::SplitIndexBuffer` form, each triangle vertex have three
+In its `SplitIndexBuffer` form, each triangle vertex as three indices: one for its position, one for its normal, and one for its texture coordinate.
+This
-indices: one for its position, one for its normal, and one for its texture coordinate.
-This representation is usually topologically more interesting than the unified index buffer.
+    representation is usually topologically more interesting than the unified index buffer.
 In the following figure, each disc corresponds to one index that identifies the type of element that shares the same color:

 ![Split index buffer](../img/split_index_buffer.svg)